ashaffir/news-trader/TELEGRAM_SETUP.md

 ## 📱 Usage Tips

-- Use inline keyboard buttons in `/status` for quick actions
+- Use inline keyboard buttons in `/status` for quick actions.
+Buttons are arranged one per line:
+  - Toggle Bot
+  - Toggle Alerts
+  - Cutoff (kill switch)
+  - Restore (autostart)
+  - P&L Report
+  - Recent Trades
 - The bot remembers your preferences (alerts on/off)
 - All actions are logged for audit purposes
 - P&L calculations include both realized and unrealized gains/losses